atea/cisco-sda-config-generator/dna/sda-config-gen/README.md

 The following is assumed;

  * All nodes except FUSION is assumed to be "blank", hence minimal "global" config on FUSION (we assume they are in production)
+ * "Bare minimum" to get the device discoverable and configurable from DNAC.
+Proper config pushed via dayN templates from DNAC.
  * Assumes LISP PubSub (we run BGP as only routing protocol on TCN with our own ASN, which would not work with LISP/BGP)
  * eBGP is used between each layer (i.e. between FS1 and FEXIT, between FEXIT and FUSION, and between FUSION and each TCN)
  * TCN nodes are connected directly to FUSION